 While waiting, Charles and Liz cut a worm in half.
 They don’t mean to kill it – they have heard they’ll end up with two worms.
-This scene stands in for the battle scene we’ve been hoping for (not hoping for?) between Charles, Liz and Noah.
+This scene stands in for the big struggle scene we’ve been hoping for (not hoping for?) between Charles, Liz and Noah.
 Noah’s not-evil twin emerges instead, and the children happily accept him.
 One evil twin, one good twin is kind of symbolic of the sides during the war.
 Two people can look the same in every way, but because of minor differences (place of birth), one can seem evil while the other benign.
 Significantly, the twins’ father is German and has been taken away by the authorities.

 By the end of the chapter, Noah has died.
 “But we must remember, Noah was a dreadful child,” grandmother reminds everyone.
 This is how we see casualties of war when they are on the other side.
 A shame, perhaps, that they have died, but somehow justice has been restored.

 The ducklings are an interesting addition to this chapter.
 Noah and Nathaniel each own a duckling, given to them at Easter.
 As the ducklings grew, they followed the brothers everywhere.
 Noah was cruel to his duckling but it followed him anyway, having bonded with him.
 This is symbolic of how we are all subject to our circumstances.
 If Liz had been born German, she’d be on the other side, and she wouldn’t question it.
 Like a duckling, she’d just follow her masters.